GetShortstack/docs/docs/README.md

 ### Handling http methods

-- To handle different http methods for a given url, create new functions named with the http verb you would like to handle.
+- To handle different http methods for a given url, create new functions named with the http request type you would like to handle.
 The following methods are currently supported.
   - get
   - post
   - put